 What’s the thing that jams you up and stops you in your tracks?
 Is it one thing or several?
 Is it a sequence of events or one paralyzing disappointment?
 In this post, I’ll explore what kills your ability to act and what to do about it.

-Julia* wakes up every morning with the same intentions: She is going to workout, have that conversation with her boss, and tell her significant other about how she feels.
+Julia* wakes up every morning with the same intentions: She is going to workout, have that conversation with her boss, and tell her significant other how she feels.

 Do you play the game of delay?